laravel-enso/documentation/docs/frontend/accessories.md

 ##### Extra Properties:

 - `icon` - `string|array|object`, optional - default 'faMapSigns', the icon for the card title
-- `collapsed` - `boolean`, optional, default `false` - determines the collpased stated of the card on initial render
+- `collapsed` - `boolean`, optional, default `false` - determines the collapsed stated of the card on initial render
 - `title` - `string`, optional - title for the card

 ### Comments